Rapternmn/Rapternmn.github.io/content/_index.md

 title = "Welcome"
 +++

-# 👋 Welcome to Naman's AI Blog
+# 👋 Welcome to The AI Notebook

-Hi, this is Naman.
+Hi, I'm **Naman Bhayani**.
 I'm documenting my learning notes and insights in this blog.
 I'm passionate about exploring the world of Artificial Intelligence, Machine Learning, and Data Science.

 Here you'll find articles covering: